aleesteele/aleesteele.github.io/_projects/2022-03-02-digital-humanitarianism.md

 Increasingly, as this was just before the wave of new AI technologies, I found that the data was being sued for these systems.

-While the written work is in the process of publication, there are a number of public videos that share some of my public-facing findings on the subject.
+While the written work is in the process of publication (eventually, I keep telling myself!), there are a number of public videos that share some of my public-facing findings on the subject.

 ## Crisis Maps, Community, and Corporations (an Anthropologist’s perspective)